joinpursuit/AC_4_Web/units/html/lessons/restful_api.md

   .then(json => console.log(json))
 ```

 Since we are using Postman, we don't have to worry about a lot of what's happening in that POST request.
 Don't worry though--you **will** have to worry about that very soon!
 For now, we just need to focus on what's in the `body` of the POST request.
 This is the information you are _sending to the database_.
 Whoever wrote this API has defined **specific information** that can be received at this endpoint.
 That information is: `title`, `body` and `userId`.
 If you send any additional information like `date`, the API will not accept it because it has not been told to accept any `date` information.
 While APIs are powerful tools, they are also very dumb.
-Like all applications, they **only** do as they are told and can't understnd anything else.
+Like all applications, they **only** do as they are told and can't understand anything else.

 In Postman, click on GET next to the URL box and change it to POST.
 You can see _all_ the various requests you can make from Postman to APIs in that dropdown--most of which you will not need to ever use.
 We do not need to change the URL because the URL https://jsonplaceholder.typicode.com/posts accepts GET and POST requests.
 It is common for one endpoint to accept multiple types of requests.